AishaA-cpu/Shopify-Backend-intern-challenge/README.md

 and adjust inventory appropriately)

-It uses a dev and test database for integration testing, appropriate database is selected in the app/_init__ file but the user needs just a test database
+It uses a dev and test database for integration testing, appropriate database is selected in the app/_init__ file but the user needs just a test database if running only the tests via this project

 Uses the python language and pip package handler, please have them installed you can download python here